Santa Rosa storm

 The legend is very popular in Argentina and Uruguay, especially around the Rio de la Plata area (including Buenos Aires and Montevideo) and the Argentinian province of Córdoba and the Cuyo region, west of Buenos Aires.

 Myth and reality

 Climate data show that the storm is one of the first to form at the end of Southern winter, some 10 days before August 20 and September 20.

 In popular belief, the Santa Rosa storm is one of the most violent of the year.
 However, reality is different.
 For the City of Buenos Aires (according to the Villa Ortúzar SMN Observatory), the storm has only appeared five days before or after the 30 August on sixteen occasions since 1861.
 However, showers are frequent in this period, which helps keep the myth alive.

-Of the sixteen storms, seven have occurred since 1992, probably owing to global warming.
+Out of the sixteen storms, seven have occurred since 1992, probably owing to global warming.